 But climate chaos has well understood scientific explanations, and racism has sociological ones.
 Blaming that kind of suffering on God’s intergenerational wrath makes no sense anymore.
 Good News that is grounded in the bad news of God’s intergenerational wrath, as it is if we take the Ten Commandments as an accurate portrayal of the nature of God, also makes no sense.

-The gospel ought to be able to say something about generational ecological political and social consequences.
+The gospel ought to be able to say something about intergenerational ecological, political and social consequences.
 We could hear God warning us that our actions will affect future generations, and calling us to repent.
-But to imagine that God is the cause of those consequences must be abandoned in a scientifically literate society.
+But to imagine that God is the cause of those consequences must be abandoned in a scientifically, and we might hope morally, literate society.

 Moving on from the first Ten Commandments of our jealous God, we get to the other hundred or so, including some real doozies,

 “When a slaveowner strikes a male or female slave with a rod and the slave dies immediately, the owner shall be punished.
 But if the slave survives a day or two, there is no punishment; for the slave is the owner’s property.
 (Exodus 21:20)”